xenji/ProwlPHP/README.markdown

 ProwlPHP can be installed from PEAR.

 ```
-xenji@xenjibook:~/pear channel-discover pear.xenji.com
+xenji@xenjibook:~/pear channel-discover xenji.github.com/ProwlPHP

 xenji@xenjibook:~/pear install xenji/Prowl
 ```

 ## Documentation
 This project is badly documented at the moment.
-You can find the API docs on [this repos GitHub pages](http://xenji.github.com/ProwlPHP/).
 The wiki at Fenric's repo has been switched off so I have to write the docs from the scratch.
 Please visit the wiki pages from time to time to get updates.
 In the meantime you can take a look at the example.php, located in the examples directory.
 This file shows the main functionality, but no extra stuff.